ChrisAckerman/readmark/README.md

 Plain text files are served in an HTML page with the text embedded in a `<pre>` tag.
 Files without an extension are interpreted as plain text.

+All other files will be served as is with their default mime-type.

+### No Internet Connection Required

+No CDNs are used to host dependencies, so operation should not be affected by the lack of an internet connection.

 ## Customization

 I didn't go in depth with customization options.
 This was intended for my